SagarSahani07/LOAN-PREDICTOR/README.md

 Naive Bayes was selected as the final model for its higher accuracy and reliability on the test dataset.
 Dependencies
 Python 3.x
-Libraries: pandas, numpy, scikit-learn, matplotlib, seabor Install dependencies using:
+Libraries: pandas, numpy, scikit-learn, matplotlib, seaborn Install dependencies using:
 Code
 pip install -r requirements.txt